IBM/Ansible-OpenShift-Provisioning/docs/run-the-playbooks.md

     * Ignition files for the bootstrap, control, and compute nodes are transferred to HTTP-accessible directory for booting nodes.
 * 6 Create Nodes playbook runs, tearing down and recreating cluster nodes.
 * 7 OCP Verification playbook runs, verifying new deployment.

+## Setup File Server Playbook (setup_file_server.yaml)
+## Overview
+* If needed, use this playbook to setup the file server to be compatible with these playbooks.
+* Generally, it must be run after 0_setup.yaml and before 4_create_bastion.yaml, with a few specific cases:
+    * If using the file server to boot KVM hosts, it must be run before 2_create_kvm_host.yaml
+    * If using the KVM host as the file server, it must be run after 3_setup_kvm_host.yaml
+## Outcomes
+* Prompt user for an an active download link (expires after a few hours) of RHEL for IBM zSystems Binary DVD (iso) from Red Hat's Customer Portal ( https://access.redhat.com/downloads/content ) website.
+* The interactive prompt can be avoided by defining it with extra-vars when running ansible-playbook on the command-line, i.e:
+    ```
+    ansible-playbook playbooks/setup_file_server.yaml --extra-vars "iso_link=http://https://access.cdn.redhat.com/content/[...]"
+    ```
+* Install httpd or vsftpd packages, depending on the env.file_server.protocol variable.
+As well as wget and firewalld.
+If install of packages fails, try registering with Red Hat, and then re-try installing packages after registration.
+* Download RHEL ISO from user-provided link.
+* Verify the SHA-256 checksum of the downloaded ISO.
+* Create a directory to store configuration files at the path provided by env.file_server.cfgs_dir
+* Create a directory for mounting the downloaded RHEL ISO at the path provided by env.file_server.iso_mount_dir
+* Mount RHEL ISO to path provided by env.file_server.iso_mount_dir
+* Start and enable either http or ftp service, based on the env.file_server.protocol variable.
+* Allow http or ftp traffic through the firewall, based on the env.file_server.protocol variable.

 ## Test Playbook (test.yaml)
 ### Overview